cppalliance/safe-cpp/proposal/draft.md

 It seems natural, in the year 2024, to pass UNICODE code points to functions that are typed with `int` and deal with characters.
 While the mistake is the caller's for not reading the documentation and following the preconditions, this design goes against human nature.
 Do not rely on the programmer to closely read the docs before using your function.
 The safe context provided by memory safe languages prevents usage or authoring of functions like `std::isprint` which exhibit undefined behavior when called with invalid arguments.

-Rust's approach to safety[^safe-unsafe-meaning] is about defining responsibility for enforcing preconditions.
+Rust's approach to safety[^safe-unsafe-meaning] centers on defining responsibility for enforcing preconditions.
 In a safe context, the user can call safe functions without compromising program soundness.
 Failure to read the docs may risk correctness, but it won't risk undefined behavior.
-When the user wants to call an unsafe function from a safe context, they _explicitly assume responsibility_ for sound usage of that unsafe function.
+When the user wants to call an unsafe function from a safe context, they _explicitly take responsibility_ for sound usage of that unsafe function.
 The user writes the `unsafe` token as a kind of contract: the user has read the terms and conditions of the unsafe function and affirms that it's not being called in a way that violates its preconditions.

 Who is to blame when undefined behavior is detected, the caller or the callee?
 ISO C++ does not have an answer, making it an unreliable language.
 But Rust's safety model does: whoever typed out the `unsafe` token is at fault.
 Safe C++ adopts the same principle.
 Code is divided into unsafe and safe contexts.
 Unsafe operations may only occur in unsafe contexts.
 Dropping from a safe context to an unsafe context requires use of the `unsafe` keyword.
 This leaves an artifact that makes for easy audits: reviewers search for the `unsafe` keyword and focus their attention there first.